Keeping It Simple Italian

 Storage

-If you have any leftover angel hair pasta after cooking it, you can easily store it in a sealed container in the fridge for 1-2 days.
+If you have any leftover pasta after cooking it, you can easily store it in a sealed container in the fridge for 1-2 days.

 FAQ